Internet users may not wait more than a few seconds for a website to load, but they are willing to spend 100 minutes a day watching online videos.

 - Product or software reviews.

-There are several on-page elements that you can optimize to improve your visibility with YouTube videos:
+For your content, there are several on-page elements that you can optimize to improve your visibility:

 Make your video file name your keyword